YMMV: The Closer

-Phillip Stroh from Season 4's "Power of Attorney," as well as Season 7's "Hostile Witness" and "The Last Word'' is a truly Amoral Attorney who defends sex offenders, but who also happens to be a serial rapist.
-He has his client Chris Dunlap find him victims to rape, one of them fights back and is killed.
-When Dunlap is arrested he goes onto become even more brutal, strangling his victims with a chain, and trying to kill a man who witnessed the crimes.
-When arrested he offers his services to a fellow inmate in exchange for sendind letters, ordering several murders and threatening the witness.
+- Phillip Stroh is a truly Amoral Attorney who defends sex offenders, but who also happens to be a Serial Rapist.
+In season 4's "Power of Attorney," he has his client Chris Dunlap find him victims to rape; one of them fights back and is killed.
+Upon returning in season 7's "Hostile Witness," he goes on to become even more brutal, strangling his victims with a chain, and trying to kill a man who witnessed the crimes.
+When arrested in the same seasonís "The Last Word," he offers his services to a fellow inmate in exchange for sending letters, ordering several murders and threatening the witness.

 - Ensemble Darkhorse: Nobody expected Raydor to be popular, let alone popular enough to helm the spinoff series Major Crimes.